matkoch/matkoch.github.io/_posts/2020-02-04-yaml-hell-in-devops.md

 While I see how YAML configuration can be attractive, I truly believe that for CI/CD purpose, this is only because the sample pipelines in talks and blog posts are often just that – samples.
 [YAML is in disrepute](https://noyaml.com/) for several reasons.
 Some of the most important ones, in particular for CI/CD, are:

 - **It imposes long feedback loops.** Typically, the only way to test your configuration, is to commit your changes to the repository.
 Then the CI servers needs to pick up changes, and finally you might need to wait until the agent is available to trigger a new build.
 This adds up to a lot of time, especially given the following pitfalls.
-- **It's error-prone.** Missing syntax highlighting makes the process feel clunky.
-We might indent too much or too little, mistype a well-known property, or forget to escape properly.
-As a C# developer, this is almost unacceptable.
+- **It's error-prone.** We might indent too much or too little, mistype a well-known property, or forget to escape properly without even knowing.
+YAML is almost always valid, and there is no proper syntax highlighting.
+There are schema files that enable rudimentary code completion, but as a C# developer, this still feels clunky.
 - **It's not refactoring-safe.** This is a matter of tooling again.
 Whenever we're dealing with IDs and their references, the best choice you have is _Search & Replace_.
 This should only be the last resort.
 - **It's declarative.
 Not imperative.** Not everyone needs that, but usually, there's a time when you want to iterate over a collection, filter items, write some more complex conditions, and other funky stuff.
-YAML just limits your opportunities to achieve that.
+YAML is just the wrong format for that.

+And one more important fact besides: each CI system has its very own format.
+Switching between different CI systems becomes non-trivial, as we have to rewrite to complete configuration.
+Some built-in tasks might even be unavailable on the next system, which forces us to rewrite them ourselves.

 ## Modern Configuration as Code